eth-protocol-fellows/protocol-studies/docs/wiki/research/eODS.md

     | OPERATOR                    | DELEGATOR     |
     | slashable                   | non-slashable |

     In this model, by capping the slashing and leaking penalties to only the operator’s stake, assets of delegators are no longer at risk.
-However, Barnabe argues[^4] that the role of Delegator is not very clear under 1D-eODS, because of the following reasons:
+However, Barnabé argues[^4] that the role of Delegator is not very clear under 1D-eODS, because of the following reasons:
     * Delegators in the two-tiered staking model are unlike delegators of current LSPs, who bear the slashing risk.
     * Some agents would wish to delegate their assets to “two-tier operators” and subject themselves to the slashing conditions, in search for yield.
     * Some agents would wish to not operate small node services themselves, yet participate in their provision by delegating operations instead.

     More, in the context of MVI, implementing penalties slashing in the way presented above, would be economically equivalent to reducing staking yield to 1% and just making staking an explicitly altruistic activity.[^9]

-* The above issues can be resolved by the **Introduction of two distinct types of protocol services:**
+* The above issues can be resolved by the **Introduction of two distinct types of protocol services**, based on the [Two-tier staking approach](#the-two-tier-staking-approach-to-ssf):
     * ***Heavy Services***
     * ***Light Services***